goFrendiAsgard/zaruba/README.md

 ![zaruba-logo](arts/zaruba-250.png)
 # 💀 Zaruba

 Zaruba is a declarative Task Runner Framework.
-It helps you to define and orchestrate tasks.
+It helps you to define and orchestrate tasks in a fun way.

-In zaruba, a task might extends or depends on each other.
-This make developing tasks with zaruba is more flexible than creating bunch of shell scripts.
+Zaruba allows you to declare configurable task that extends/depends on each other.
+You will find it better than writing a bunch of spaghetti shell scripts.

+You will find several pre-defined tasks.
+Some of them are useful to speed up your development by providing scaffolding.

-To speed up your development, several tasks has been already included and can be extended accordingly.
-You can even build a full-fledge FastAPI application and having it deployed to your kubernetes cluster by performing this (no coding required):
+You can even build a full-fledge FastAPI application and have it deployed to your Kubernetes cluster by performing this (no coding required 😉):

 ```sh
 # Init project